Henri Streicher

-Henri Streicher CBE (29 July 1863 – 7 June 1952) was a Roman Catholic missionary bishop who served as Vicar Apostolic of Uganda from 1897 to 1933.
+Henri Streicher CBE (29 July 1863 – 7 June 1952) was a French Catholic archbishop who served as Vicar Apostolic of Northern Victoria Nyanza from 1897 to 1933.
+He ordained the continent's first Catholic priests of modern times, both from Uganda.

 Early years

 Henri Streicher was born on 29 July 1863 in Wasselonne, France.

-On 23 September 1887 he was ordained a Priest of the White Fathers (Society of the Missionaries of Africa).
+On 23 September 1887, he was ordained a Priest of the White Fathers (Society of the Missionaries of Africa).
 For two years he taught Church History and Bible at the Greek Melchite Seminary in Jerusalem.
 After that he taught Systematic Theology at the White Fathers "scholasticate" at Carthage for a year.

 Missionary

-In 1890 Streicher was appointed to the Apostolic Vicariate of Victoria Nyanza led by Bishop John Joseph Hirth, which he reached in 1891.
+In 1890, Streicher was appointed to the Apostolic Vicariate of Victoria Nyanza led by Bishop John Joseph Hirth, which he reached in 1891.
 He was assigned to Buddu in the south of the Buganda kingdom.

-In 1892 there was a civil war in Uganda, during which the supporters of the Catholics had to move to Buddu.
+In 1892, there was a civil war in Uganda, during which the supporters of the Catholics had to move to Buddu.
 Soon after the fighting ended Streicher established the Villa Maria mission (near Masaka).
 Victoria Nyanza was divided into three parts in 1894.
 Hirth took the Apostolic Vicariate of Southern Nyanza, the English Mill Hill Missionaries took the eastern part, called the Apostolic Vicariate of Upper Nile, and Bishop Antonin Guillermain took the western part, called the Apostolic Vicariate of Northern Nyanza.

-In 1896 Guillermain died of a viral hemorrhagic fever.
+In 1896, Guillermain died of a viral hemorrhagic fever.
 The next year Streicher, acting as head of the Roman Catholic mission since his death, was appointed his successor.

 Bishop

-On 1 February 1897 Streicher was appointed Titular Bishop of Thabraca and Vicar Apostolic of Northern Victoria Nyanza in what is now Uganda.
+On 1 February 1897, Streicher was appointed Titular Bishop of Thabraca and Vicar Apostolic of Northern Victoria Nyanza in what is now Uganda.
 He decided that he would not return to Europe to be consecrated, and was ordained on 15 August 1897 in the small church of Kamoga at Bukumbi (in what is now Tanzania) by Bishop John Joseph Hirth assisted by two priests.
 He made his headquarters at Villa Maria.
 His vicariate included all of the south and west of modern Uganda, and included 30,000 baptized Christians when he became Apostolic Vicar.